 Section 3 of the EO addresses modernization of FedRAMP.
 The recommended phased approach starts with on-premises software, with the understanding that some on-premises software which relies on cloud-hosted components may be in scope.
 CISA will coordinate with FedRAMP to define the scope and applicability of the EO to cloud-based software in later phases of the implementation.

 There are several use cases where software is owned but is not deployed in a manner that would pose a significant risk of harm if compromised.
 Examples include software used as the subject of research and software collected for archival purposes.
-This will allow the Government to purchase software that is EO-critical for these non-operational uses even if the vendor has not implemented or attested to the security measures in 4(e).

 Section 9 of the EO describes the applicability of the requirements of this EO to National Security Systems.